pulumi/docs/content/docs/get-started/install/migrating-2.0.md

 ## Migrating to 2.0

 Upgrading to 2.0 is simple.
 First, you will download the 2.0 CLI, which is required to use the 2.0 SDK.
 Then, update each of your Pulumi programs to utilize the new SDK.
-If you're using Javascript or Typescript, you'll also need to ensure you're using invokes asynchronously.
+If you're using JavaScript or TypeScript, you'll also need to ensure you're using invokes asynchronously.
 We provide detailed instructions on each of these steps below.

 ## Install Pulumi 2.0 CLI

 If you are upgrading to a beta release, obtain the latest binaries from the [versions]({{< relref "versions" >}}) page.
 Then, follow the [manual installation]({{< relref "./#manual-installation" >}}) steps for your operating system.

+> Note: once the final 2.0.0 release is published, you'll also be able to install via all currently supported installation methods, including Homebrew and Chocolatey.

 ## Update CLI Scripts